vmcgargill/CodeQuiz/README.md

 ## Question Timer

-The Quiz Timer is just a simple setTime() function that replicates the timer that they showed us in class.
+The Question Timer is just a simple setTime() function that replicates the timer that they showed us in class.
 It takes the global QuestionTimer and starts a 10 second timer that counts down at the begining of every question.
 Once the timer goes off, then the submit button is automatically clicked to submit whatever answer that the user had selected.
-Alternatively,  you could build this to count down for the entire quiz.
-But I decided to make it 10 seconds  per question to ramp up the quiz difficultyand to make it so that we can add more question  objects to the questions array while thetotal time avaialable to complete the quiz automatically updates per question added/removed.
+Alternatively, you could build this to count down for the entire quiz. like in the class example/ But I decided to make it 10 seconds per question to ramp up the quiz difficulty and to make it so that we can add more question objects to the questions array while the total time avaialable to complete the quiz automatically updates per question added/removed.

 ## Start Quiz